manoharrshetty/employee/readme.md

 Containerized (Dockerize) the spring boot based REST API application so that it can be moved to Azure infrastructure using lift-and-shift architecture.This will ensure that the app is scalable.

-# git
--create the new project in intellij.Create the employee project in intellij as gradle project.
--initialize git in the project.go to VCS -> enable version control integration and select git -go to your github profile -> settings -> developer settings -> personal access token -> tokens classic -> generate new token classic
--create a new github repo.In github create a repo without the readme.md and .gitignore file -add the github remote to your intellij project.Git -> manage remote -> + -> git repo url -> ok -add and commit your project.vcs -> git -> add.vcs -> commit -push your code to github.select your branch -> token if prompted.